QichenW/MyRenderDocumentations/Lab2/README.md

 Demo video
 ---------
-This render is capable of creating animations.
+This render is capable of creating animations on-the-fly.
 Click the image below to play the demo video.

 [![Play at youtube.com](https://img.youtube.com/vi/KykG2CJM3TA/0.jpg "Play at youtube.com")](https://youtu.be/KykG2CJM3TA)